multiformats/multiaddr/protocols/unix.md

 ## Examples

-The following is a table of examples converting some common UNIX paths to their Multiaddr string form.
+The following is a table of examples converting some common Unix paths to their Multiaddr string form.

 | Unix Path                   | Multiaddr string form                   |